 Honours and Master of Biomedical Science

 Honours is a fourth-year undergraduate course that consists of a combination of a research project and coursework subjects.
-The course is designed to develop the student’s capacity to solve problems, to analyse data, to read and think critically, and to communicate clearly.
+It is designed to develop the student’s capacity to solve problems, to analyse data, to read and think critically, and to communicate clearly.

 Both courses offer pathways onto a PhD.